-Two-year and Four-year Colleges
+Two-year Vs. Four-year Colleges and Universities

 - Other community and technical colleges offer “Terminal” programs in specific career oriented and technical fields such as HVAC repair, aviation mechanics, nursing, cosmetology, etc. These programs allow students to earn a certificate (typically a one-year program) or associate in applied sciences degree (a two-year program).
 Terminal programs are specifically designed to help prepare students for entry-level job positions.

-Public vs Private Colleges
+Public vs Private Colleges and Universities

-Church Affiliated Colleges and Universities
+Church-Affiliated Colleges and Universities

 Ethnic Minority Colleges

 Many different colleges have been established with a goal of serving the educational needs of minority students.
 Minority colleges are very attractive to students who like the idea of attending a college along with other students who share a similar ethnic and cultural background.
 These institutions often have a large percentage of one minority, including Native American, African-American (Historically Black Colleges and Universities), Hispanic, or Asian.
 These institutions typically also have a significantly larger percentage of minority professors than other colleges.